johnmanko/soup-to-nuts/cluster-config/README.md

 ## Linux

-The is a [known bug](https://github.com/docker/desktop-linux/issues/209) with running Ubuntu 24.04 or greater and pre Docker Desktop 4.35.0 that won't allow you to access the containers.
+There is a [known bug](https://github.com/docker/desktop-linux/issues/209) with running Ubuntu 24.04 or greater and pre Docker Desktop 4.35.0 that won't allow you to access the containers.
 This isn't a problem directly related to a k8s cluster, but it affects Docker itself.

 A workaround (restart Docker Desktop):
 ```shell